 Flora of China notes that the leaves and bark contain aromatic oil and gum; leaves are used for pig food, while the bark is used in traditional Chinese medicine.

-Lindera pulcherrima subsp. pulcherrima was introduced to Wakehurst Place as a single seedling by Tony Schilling (Schilling 2617) from the Dorandi valley of the Gurkha Himal in central Nepal, in 1983.
+The type variety was introduced as a single seedling from Nepal to Wakehurst Place, Sussex, by Tony Schilling in 1983 (Schilling 2617, Dorandi Valley, Gurkha Himal in central Nepal).
 Schilling (pers. comm.
-2005) notes that the parent trees were large evergreens, growing as understorey in evergreen oak forest.
-As a young plant it was mentioned by Clarke (1988) as having survived the 1986 winter, and it is still growing at Wakehurst Place, having reached 3 m by 2007, as an erect rounded, bushy tree with several stems.
+2005 to Grimshaw & Bayton 2009) noted that the parent trees were large evergreens, growing as understorey in evergreen oak forest.
+It survived the severe winter of 1985–6 undamaged at about 1 m tall (Clarke 1988) and it is still growing at Wakehurst, having reached 3 m by 2010 (The Tree Register 2023), an erect, rounded, bushy tree with several stems.
 The leaves are a glossy mid-green with a pale underside.
-No flowers have yet been observed (D. Hardman, pers. comm.
-2007).
-Lindera pulcherrima is a typical warm temperate forest plant, with long drip-tips on its conspicuously three-veined leaves (Hudson 2004), but could certainly be attempted in the milder, moister parts of our area.
+No flowers had been observed by 2007 (D. Hardman, pers. comm. to Grimshaw & Bayton 2009).

 |1a||Ovary and style densely pubescent; young fruits laxly or densely pubescent; 2,200–3,700 m asl; Bhutan, China (Xizang), India, Nepal||var. pulcherrima|

 |1b||Ovary glabrous, style laxly or densely pubescent; young fruits glabrous||2|

 |2a||Leaf blade lanceolate, rarely narrowly ovate; below 100–1,600 m asl; China (Guangdong, Guangxi, Guizhou, Hubei, Hunan, Sichuan, Yunnan)||var. attenuata C.K.
 Allen|